 Campaign Stages Overview

-The purpose of Campaign Stages is to divide a larger Campaign into individually manageable segments.
+The purpose of Campaign Stages is to divide a larger Campaign into individually manageable segments, letting you group related emails and contact segments.

 Or, you could email all or some of your customers with an invite to a golf day, and then send further details to those that accepted, and finally a reminder the week before as a third stage.